 Automation: – is a cool thing that Python does so fantastically.
 It means to automate any mundane task, anything that you feel machine can do without any human intervention.

-There are various tools in Python to automate stuffs like testing the UI, Auto Scaling the servers.
-Automation reduces product risks and cost.
+There are various tools in Python to automate stuff like testing the UI, Auto Scaling the servers.
+Automation reduces product risks and costs.

 GODSON: Do you use books to learn python?
 And can you recommend the best you have seen so far?

 SUMIT RAJ: Yes, I did read some of the books.